George Springer delivers game-winning moments. (Photo by F. Carter Smith)

 Jose Altuve never imagined he'd hit 100 home runs in the Major Leagues.
 But he's just getting started in some ways.
 (Photo by F. Carter Smith)

-Astros Hall of Famer Jeff Bagwell took in the action.
+Astros Hall of Famer Jeff Bagwell frequently takes in the action at Astros games.
+Before this coronavirus season.
 (Photo by F. Carter Smith)

 George Springer feels the moment like Marie Kondo sparks joy.
 It’s just his thing.